 First deployment of commercial payload from New Zealand

-Late on the afternoon of Sunday 11 November 2018 Rpcket Lab achieved their first commercial deployment from Mahia.
-The elctron rocket 'It's Business Time' lifted six satellites and a technology demonstrator into low Earth orbit.
-Rocket Lab has another launch scheduled for December, as well as 16 launches planned for 2019.
+Late on the afternoon of Sunday 11 November 2018 Rocket Lab achieved their first commercial deployment from Mahia.
+The electron rocket 'It's Business Time' lifted six satellites and a technology demonstrator into low Earth orbit.

 The Science Learning Hub has many examples of how satellites are used.
 For a broad overview with examples of land sensing, read Satellite sensing.
 Learn more about Global positioning system (GPS) satellites.
 Examples of science research can be explored in Satellites measure sea ice thickness, Satellites to study Antarctic atmosphere and Counting penguins from space.

 The Satellites and orbits interactive explains the functions of various satellites and orbits.

 Learn about where the achievements of Rocket Lab sit within the history of rockets.